haze-lang/Design/README.md

 See [Research](/Research/README.md) for collection of features and literature for the design.

 ## Background
-Some information about me and why I selected research in programming languages as senior project in my bachelor's program.
-See [background](Background.md).
+[Here](Background.md), I have documented some information about me and why I selected research in programming languages as senior project in my bachelor's program.